 Yoga is a philosophy, art and science, dating back over 2000 years, through which practitioners aspire to balance the body, mind and spirit, learning to live in harmony with themselves and their environment.
 In today's high pressure world, more people are turning to this ancient path to find a physically and mentally healthier way to live.
 The word yoga means “joining” or “yoking” and signifies the integration of all parts of the human being - harmony at every level.
 Many people are drawn to yoga for its physical exercises or postures (asana) which, with regular practice, can improve flexibility, strength and balance.
 However, the study of yoga also includes increased awareness of the way we breathe, relaxation, and meditation.

 The world's most widely practised method of Yoga is that taught by Yogacharya Sri B.K.S.
 Iyengar.
-Born on December 14, 1918, in Bellur, India, he is one of the world's leading and most influential exponents of yoga, and has studied and practised yoga continuously for over 80 years.
-Now in his nineties, Yogacharya Iyengar has taught teachers all over the world, and has written key works on the philosophy and practice of yoga, of which the best known is Light on Yoga, the essential reference guide to the yoga postures.
+Born on December 14, 1918, in Bellur, India, he was one of the world's leading and most influential exponents of yoga, having studied and practised yoga continuously for over 80 years.
+Before his death, in his 96th year, Yogacharya Iyengar taught teachers all over the world, and wrote key works on the philosophy and practice of yoga, of which the best known is Light on Yoga, the essential reference guide to the yoga postures.
 His thorough understanding and mastery of yoga are surely unrivalled in modern times.
 Having taught in all five continents, he has won worldwide respect and recognition for his achievements and has made yoga accessible and relevant to people everywhere, no matter what their physical or mental ability.
 Yogacharya Iyengar continues to set the standard for his teachers and students, while his books on yoga have become classics.
 Until his death on 20th August 2014, our Guruji was based at the Ramamani Memorial Iyengar Yoga Institute in Pune, India, where his son Sri Prashant Iyengar remains a director, following the death of his sister Smt.
 Geeta Iyengar in December 2018.